-A NAND gate is also called universal gate.
-This means that any other gate can be represented as a combination of NAND gates.
+A NAND gate is also called a universal gate.
+This means that any other gate can be represented as a combination of these gates.

 Theoretically, a two inputs NAND gate can be implemented by cascading a two-input AND gate and a NOT gate (or inverter gate).
 See the image below.